RickP/rp2040_mpu9250/README.md

     cmake..
     make

-## Flash
+## Flash over USB

-A:) Press the "boot" button and plug in the Pico board.
+Press the "boot" button and plug in the Pico board.
 Copy the file "rp2040_mpu9250.uf2" to the mass storage device.

+# Flash with a programmer

-B:) With pico-probe debugger (Using a pico as programmer)
+With pico-probe debugger (Using a pico as programmer)

 In build directory:

     make flash

+Modify the "CMake.txt" to use a different debugger.